 Jim Collins wrote Good to Great in 2001.
 Jeff Bezos took the concepts in that book seriously.
 555So much so that he brought Collins in to discuss his Flywheel Concept at Amazon.
 A flywheel is a mechanical device specifically designed to store rotational energy.
 Momentum is crucial to the development of any business.
 If you think of your Amazon startup like a flywheel, it can be challenging to get that metaphorical wheel spinning.
 Those first few inches of rotation may take days, weeks, or even months.

 But once that flywheel is spinning it can be tough to slow down.
 With every incremental gain, the flywheel gets easier to turn.
-The concept applies to all endeavours in all walks of life.
+The concept applies to all endeavors in all walks of life.

 Ashley Pearce is a member of the 10k Collective and six-figure Amazon seller.
 If you’re getting started as a seller on Amazon, or even if you’re looking to scale up, like Ashley is, toward that $1 million a year mark, check out the Amazing FBA Mastermind programs so you, like Ashley, can find a knowledgeable support community of your own.